 - LG 24MP59G – Offers a DP input and a wider VRR range, but has a bulkier design; no wide color gamut, nor VESA mount compatibility.

-Overall, the LG 24MP59G offers the most amazing gaming performance here thanks to its wider 40-75Hz VRR range and the ability to use FreeSync with NVIDIA cards.
+Overall, the LG 24MP59G offers the most fantastic gaming performance here thanks to its more extensive 40-75Hz VRR range and the ability to use FreeSync with NVIDIA cards.

 However, it’s more expensive, meaning that you’re much better off investing another $20 for one of the 144Hz models – even if you cannot get over 75FPS at the moment.